docker/docs/cluster/azure.md

     Planning cluster on azurerm                                                  OK
     Creating: [===========>                                              ]  19%  [ ]

-After about 5-10 minutes, depending on amount resources requested, the cluster will be provisioned in the cloud and Docker Enterprise Platform installation will begin:
+After about 5-10 minutes, depending on the number of resources requested, the cluster will be provisioned in the cloud and Docker Enterprise Platform installation will begin:

     $ docker cluster create --file cluster.yml --name quickstart Please provide a value for ucp_password: